Skullbuster: Powers and abilities

 Like the other members of the Reavers, Skullbuster is a cyborg and has bionic implants that augment strength, stamina, leaping, and reflexes beyond the levels of a normal human.

 The implants of Skullbuster also include: infrared optic scanners, an on-board targeting computer, a plasma grenade launcher, machine guns, steel wrist claws, a plasma blaster, and thermite launchers.
 The implants can also absorb energy from attacks and power sources.

+Cylla Markham stated (some of) her modifications to be claws of "laminated molybidium steel ... an inboard computer for slash trajectory ... [her] eyes have built in HUDs projecting ranging data and target parallax on [her] corneas."